prashantvit/youtube-instant/README.md

-This is a npm package to search youtube song
+This is a npm package to search youtube song on CLI

 Installation: -